 • Heat a large pan to medium heat.
 Pat the chuck roast dry with paper towels then season with salt and pepper.
 Add the neutral oil to the pan along with the chuck roast.
 Sear until browned on all sides (about 15 minutes total) then remove the roast to a plate.

-• Add a 1/2 cup of beef stock to the pot and scrape off all of the browned bits.
-Pour the pan sauce into the same vessel as the remaining beef stock and set aside.
+• Add a 1/2 cup of beef stock to the pan and scrape off all of the browned bits.
+Taste the sauce to make sure it's not burnt.
+If it is, discard, otherwise pour the pan sauce into the same vessel as the remaining beef stock and set aside.

 • Heat a large Dutch oven to medium heat, add the olive oil and onions along with a pinch of salt, and cook until translucent (about 10 minutes).
 Add the garlic and cook for another 2 minutes or until fragrant.